CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_infantandtoddlernutrition_breastfeeding_what_to_expect_html.md

 ### Milk Coming In

 At birth, your breasts will make a thick, yellowish substance called colostrum.
 Colostrum is packed with nutrients and other important substances that help your baby start building up his or her immune system.
 There will not be a lot of this liquid at first, but the amount will gradually increase over the first couple of days.
 Most babies will get all the nutrition they need through colostrum during the first few days of life.
-As you begin breastfeeding, your baby’s sucking will tell your body to start making milk.
+As you begin breastfeeding, your babyaÌ‚â‚¬TMs sucking will tell your body to start making milk.
 For most mothers, this thinner, whiter form of milk comes in by about 3 days after birth, but may take longer for first\-time moms.
 You may notice your breasts feeling full, hard, and warm as this happens.
 Your baby may begin to want to breastfeed more frequently around this time.
 If you are concerned about your milk coming in, talk to a lactation consultant or your doctor or nurse.

 Did You Know?**Pacifiers and your baby.**